EzeArinze/Group-4-frontend-footer/README.md

 ## Icons used:

-1. <FaHome /> for the "Home" link.
+1. FaHome for the "Home" link.
-2. <FaSearch /> for the "Search" link.
+2. FaSearch for the "Search" link.
-3. <FaBookmark /> for the "Save/Bookmark" link.
+3. FaBookmark for the "Save/Bookmark" link.
-4. <FaUser /> for the "Profile" link.
+4. FaUser for the "Profile" link.